Star Simpson: Career

 Simpson's stealth project TacoCopter was the first drone delivery project to receive widespread media attention in March 2012, more than year before Amazon and Google X's announcement of similar concepts.

 Star Simpson served on the Open Source Hardware Association board as a member in 2013–2014.

 In 2013, Simpson founded PLIBMTTBHGATY, or Programming Languages I've Been Meaning To Try But Haven't Gotten Around To Yet.
 PLIBMTTBHGATY is a light-hearted social and networking event for people to learn new programming languages.

 In 2016, Simpson launched Circuit Classics, reviving Forrest M. Mims III's hand drawn "Getting Started in Electronics" projects as hardware kits.
 Circuit Classics are printed circuit boards designed to help educate people on the basics of circuit design.

 Simpson developed the APSARA from Hindi Apsara (Aerial Platform Supporting Autonomous Resupply Actions) while at Otherlab, a San Francisco Engineering R&D firm.
 The APSARA drone is a cardboard glider that can carry up to two pounds of cargo.
 Simpson's team designed and built APSARA with funding from DARPA, in response to a desire for a single-use delivery vehicle for emergency scenarios.
 Uniquely, the drones had to not only carry a small package and land precisely, they had to disappear completely once on the ground.

 In 2017, Simpson co-founded Project Alloy along with Ian Michael Smith, a non-profit that subsidizes conference attendance for under-represented minorities in tech.

 Star Simpson is the co-founder of a UAS-focused startup.

-In 2018, Simpson served as a central source in a New York Times investigation of Richard DeVaul, a director at Google X who resigned after a series of articles that detailed sexual harassment allegations against him and other executives at the company.
+In 2018, Simpson served as a source in a New York Times investigation of Richard DeVaul, a director at Google X who resigned after a series of articles that detailed sexual harassment allegations against him and other executives at the company.
 Approximately 20,000 Google employees in the 2018 Google walkouts organized in support of Simpson and others.

 In 2020, Simpson's drone-delivery startup ThereCraft came out of stealth mode.
 ThereCraft's drones distinguish themselves by utilizing a lifting body design.

 Star Simpson is also a private glider pilot.